ja3537/SRCNN-pytorch/README.md

-# SRCNN
+# SRCNN with Hardware-Aware Analog Training

+We apply a analog version of the SRCNN network to the SISR problem using IBM's aihwkit.

 This repository is implementation of the ["Image Super-Resolution Using Deep Convolutional Networks"](https://arxiv.org/abs/1501.00092).

 <center><img src="./thumbnails/fig1.png"></center>

-## Differences from the original

-- Added the zero-padding
-- Used the Adam instead of the SGD
-- Removed the weights initialization

 ## Requirements